A small but vocal demographic (Gladwellocalypse, Part 2 Addendum)

 Getting comparatist with “Snow White” (DeDisnification, Part 9B)

-Today folktales are everywhere and in particular are the basis for many of the Disney Animation Studio’s works.
-Given the name, one might think that they have always been with us but this is actually far from the case.
-The way in which such tales came to be part of pop culture is discussed by Italo Calvino in the introduction to his Italian Folktales (Fiabe italiane) beginning with how the folktale became a matter for aristocratic literature:
+Despite Thoms’ and Hamadani’s dire predictions, folktales are everywhere today, and in particular form the basis for many of the Disney Animation Studio’s works.
+This is possibly in part because they are royalty free.
+Given the name, one might think that they have always been with us, but this is actually far from the case.
+The way in which such tales came to be part of pop culture is discussed by Calvino in the introduction to his Italian Folktales (Fiabe italiane) beginning with how the folktale became a matter for aristocratic literature:⁴

 [E]ver since the seventeenth century in France, fairy tales had flourished in Versailles at the court of the Sun King, where Charles Perrault created a genre and set down in writing a refined version of simple popular tales which, up to then, had been transmitted by word of mouth.
 The genre became fashionable and lost its artlessness: noble ladies and précieuses took to transcribing and inventing fairy stories.

-As Calvino also mentions, following on this movement, the Grimms saw their work as one both reflecting and promoting the Volksgeist, essentially a form of German nationalism, and as such, they altered the source material to reflect proper German morals.
-Netflix’ surprisingly good series, Myths & Monsters, takes up that thread:¹
+As Calvino also mentions, following on this movement, the Grimms saw their work as one both reflecting and promoting the Volksgeist, essentially a form of German nationalism, and so they altered the source material to reflect proper German morals.
+Netflix’ surprisingly good series, Myths & Monsters, takes up that thread:⁵

 [T]he brothers began a patriotic project to collect the folktales of their own land.
 They spoke to German peasants and aristocrats, farmers and city dwellers, and documented the stories they heard […].